kajuwise/spotify-dl-on-steroids/README.md

 ```

 Songs, playlists and albums must be passed as Spotify URIs or URLs (e.g. `spotify:track:123456789abcdefghABCDEF` for songs and `spotify:playlist:123456789abcdefghABCDEF` for playlists or `https://open.spotify.com/playlist/123456789abcdefghABCDEF?si=1234567890`).

-## Disclaimer

-The usage of this software may infringe Spotify's ToS and/or your local legislation.
-Use it under your own risk.

 ## License